wyh136/lisk-wiki/Getting Started.md

 * Darwin (x86_64)
 * FreeBSD (amd64)

-First, download the install script.
+1. Download the install script.
 ```
 wget https://downloads.lisk.io/scripts/installLisk.sh
 ```
-Next, execute the install script.
+2. Execute the install script.
 This will download and install Lisk, configuring the environment for use.

-Mainnet
+**Mainnet**
 ```
 bash installLisk.sh install -r main
 ```
-Testnet
+**Testnet**
 ```
 bash installLisk.sh install -r test
 ```

-Lastly, to access the Lisk web client, open a browser and navigate to one of the following depending on the network:
+3. Lastly, to access the Lisk web client, open a browser and navigate to one of the following depending on the network:

-Mainnet
+**Mainnet**
 ```
 http://{IP of device running Lisk}:8000/
 ```
-Testnet
+**Testnet**
 ```
 http://{IP of device running Lisk}:7000/
 ```